eduNEXT/eox-tenant/README.rst

 Synchronize Organizations
 *************************
-This comand will synchronize the course_org_filter values in lms_configs(TenantConfig model) or values(Microsite model) with the TenantOrganization registers, if the organization does not existe, it will be create, otherwise it will be add to the organizations model field.
+This command will synchronize the course_org_filter values in lms_configs(TenantConfig model) or values(Microsite model) with the TenantOrganization registers, if the organization does not exist, it will be created, otherwise it will be add to the organizations model field.

 .. code-block:: bash